 FOCIS™ Blade Tip Timing System

 The FOCIS™ system is the most elaborate optical blade tip timing measurement system available.
-It is a modular system which can be configured purely has a blade tip timing system or can also be expanded to provide blade tip clearance measurement as well.
+It is a modular system which can be configured purely as a blade tip timing system or can also be expanded to provide blade tip clearance measurement as well.

 Each hardware component is world-class, including high temperature micro-lensed probes, multi-function timing and clearance probes, lower-cost miniature unlensed timing probes, high gain / low noise Sensor Interface Unit (SIU) instrumentation, custom high speed data acquisition and signal processing Data Capture Cards (DCCs).
-FOCIS™ provides users superior data that users can rely on to make the best decisions.
+FOCIS™ provides superior data that users can rely on to make the best decisions.

 What is Blade Tip Timing?